csquared/checkcheckit/README.md

 (NIY - Not Implemented Yet)
 If there are multiple checklists with the same name use the format `folder/checklist`.

-When you iterate through a checklist you can just type "enter", "y", or "+" to confirm a step.
+When you iterate through a checklist you can just type "enter", "y", or "+" to confirm a step and "no" or "-" to fail one.

-A "no", "-", or body of text (body of text NIY) is considered a failed step.
-The body of text is for describing what went wrong.
+You can always enter optional notes.

 For example: